crisperdue/prooftoys-site/content/inference.md

 way.

-**About solving equations.** Textbook algebra problems are very often solved with a combination ofrewrite rules and techniques that are somewhat specific to algebra problems.
+**About solving equations.** Textbook algebra problems are very often solved with a combination of rewrite rules and techniques that are somewhat specific to algebra problems.
 Some of them move terms, either within one side of an equation or from one side of an equation to another.
 Others work with multiple simultaneous equations.
 The